arpan-ghosh/fec-individual-contribution-engine/README.md

                 'WI': {'PATEL': 2}}}
 ```

 You are 100% free to use this code for any purpose you desire, be it personal, commercial, educational, etc. That being said, the use of this code by yourself and/or the owner of the machine executing my code, further relinquishes me of any possible liability incurred as a result.
-If you would like to donate PayPal @ arpanghosh95@gmail.com
+But, donations are welcome via PayPal @ arpanghosh95@gmail.com.
+Enjoy!